bryanlharris/edsm/docs/job_settings.md

 Finally the notebook runs several sanity checks:

 1. `validate_settings` verifies the settings are well formed and warns if the S3 root paths are missing a trailing `/`.
+It also prints a warning when any history settings omit `dst_table_name`, noting that `_history` will be appended by default.
 2. `initialize_schemas_and_volumes` ensures catalogs and volumes exist and prints a warning when it must create the configured history schema.
 3. `initialize_empty_tables` creates any empty destination tables, including